Vyral/terrence-boykin/_posts/2023-01-04-partnering-with-the-72-sold-program.md

 This program offers an alternative to the traditional way of selling, and it is simple and convenient.
 Plus, a two-and-a-half-year independent study of over 200,000 home sales in one of the largest markets showed that **sellers who used the 72 Sold program had an average sales price of 12% above the local MLS average.** Using 72 Sold will benefit you greatly.&nbsp;

-If you have any questions about how we can get your home sold in eight days and sell it for 12% above the market rate, call or email.
+If you have any questions about how we can get your home sold in eight days and sell it for 12% above the market rate, call or email me anytime.
+I’d love to hear from you, and I am excited to be working with this program.